alexeyinkin/flutter-app-state/README.md

 #### Page Without URL
-The address bar content is always taken from the highest page in the stack that has non-`null` `PagePath`, with or without bloc.
+The address bar content is always taken from the highest page in the stack that has non-`null` `PagePath`, with or without state.
 For minor dialogs that should not affect the address bar and should not get to the browser history, just do not introduce any path classes.

 #### Updating the URL Programmatically